Stop by & Save at your local branch!

 only applies to a Certificate of Deposit that was set to pay interest by direct deposit to another financial institution.

 If this certificate is part of an Individual Retirement Account (“IRA”), please read the IRA section below and the

 applicable IRA custodial agreement provided to you when you opened the account for any additional penalties that

 may be imposed in the event of a withdrawal.

-*Limited-Time – The 14-month certificate of deposit is available beginning June 1, 2022 and the 22-month certificate of deposit is available beginning June 15, 2022.
-A minimum deposit of $1,000 is required to establish and obtain APY, not to exceed $1,000,000 for a 1.40% interest rate and 1.40% APY non-compounding 14-month certificate or for a 2.00% interest rate and 2.00% APY non-compounding 22-month certificate.
-Rate and APY eligible for New Money only, funds must originate from a financial institution other than City National Bank.
-Interest earned must be paid out by selecting a payment option to transfer to another CNB account or ACH transaction to another financial institution monthly, quarterly, semi-annually or annually.
+*Limited-Time – The 25-month and the 14-month certificate of deposit is available beginning July 22, 2022.
+A minimum deposit of $10,000 is required to establish and obtain APY, not to exceed $1,000,000 for a 2.50% interest rate and 2.50% APY non-compounding 25-month certificate or for a 2.00% interest rate and 2.00% APY non-compounding 14-month certificate.
+Rate and APY eligible for at least 50% of New Money, 50% of the funds must originate from a financial institution other than City National Bank.
+Interest earned must be paid out by selecting a payment option to transfer to another CNB account or ACH transaction to another financial institution monthly, quarterly, semi-annually, or annually.
 City Preferred rate increase does not apply to this offer.
 We use the daily balance method to calculate interest.
 This method applies a daily periodic rate to the principal in the account each day.
 Interest begins to accrue no later than the business day of a non-cash deposit.
-A six month interest penalty may be assessed on funds withdrawn prior to the maturity date.
+A six-month interest penalty may be assessed on funds withdrawn prior to the maturity date.